seedstack/website/content/getting-started/tutorial/rest.md

 ---

 For our domain and its client application to be useful to others, we need to create an interface with the outside world.
-In this example, we choose to build a simply REST API.
-SeedStack provides full JAX-RS 2 support through Jersey 2.
+In this example, we choose to build a simply REST API.<!--more--> SeedStack provides full JAX-RS 2 support through Jersey 2.

 We start by adding a simplified REST representation of an order to the `org.myorg.myapp.rest.order` package: